artnc/personal-website/src/blog/_posts/2017-05-24-guitalele.md

 ## It's versatile

 One big reason why guitar and piano are so popular is that they can produce [multiple notes](https://en.wikipedia.org/wiki/Polyphony) at the same time.
-Unlike wind instruments, they also allow you to sing along and -- in the case of guitar -- use percussive techniques like tapping and slapping.
+Unlike wind instruments, they also allow you to sing along and&mdash;in the case of guitar&mdash;use percussive techniques like tapping and slapping.
 This all adds up to the ability to play virtually any song on a guitalele without the need for accompaniment.

 ## It's portable